All bespoke 1-2-1 training courses to be taught remotely till further notice

 If you want to learn how to do any of the things mentioned in this article you can book Angie for one-to-one training at Creative Cabin.
 We run bespoke courses for all types of creative professionals.
 These courses can be booked at the Creative cabin studio, or can be done remotely via Adobe Connect.

 We’re giving away some free festive presets in December’s newsletter to say thanks to all our friends for supporting Creative Cabin in 2016.
 Please fill in the form below to sign up for this and future newsletters.
 Each month you’ll receive tips, presets or tutorials as well as occaisional special offers for training at Creative Cabin.

 By submitting your details, you are indicating your consent to receiving emails from us.

-We teach several different Adobe classes for kids.
+We teach several different art & design classes for kids.
 Our most popular course by far is our Photoshop courses for kids.

 Graphic designers use special software like photoshop to achieve effective images an designs.
 The main goal of Photoshop course for kids is to teach children how to enjoy creating images in easy and understandable way.

 Drawing is a great way for kids to express themselves.
 It helps the to develop creative thinking and imagination.

 Photoshop program is probably the most popular tool for editing images.
 In this course, your child will learn how to use and manipulate photographs.
 Basic editing, retouching and colour correcting of digital imagery.